 The book focuses on describing MBT work with adolescents in a practical way that reflects everyday clinical practice.
 With chapters authored by international experts, it elucidates how to work within a mentalization-based framework with adolescents in individual, family and group settings.
 Following an initial theoretical orientation embedded in adolescent development, the second part of the book illuminates the MBT stance and technique when working with young people, as well as the supervisory structures employed to sustain the MBT-A therapist.
 The third part describes applications of MBT-A therapies to support adolescents with a range of presentations.

-The book will appeal to therapists working with adolescents who wish to develop their expertise in MBT as well as other child and adolescent mental health professionals.
+This book will appeal to therapists working with adolescents who wish to develop their expertise in MBT as well as other child and adolescent mental health professionals.

 Table of Contents

-Trudie Rossouw is a Consultant Child and Adolescent Psychiatrist, fully registered with the General Medical Council.
+Trudie Rossouw, MD, is a Consultant Child and Adolescent Psychiatrist, fully registered with the General Medical Council.
 She has over 20 years of experience treating the full range of child and adolescent mental health conditions.
 Dr Rossouw currently works as consultant child and adolescent psychiatrist at the Priory Hospital, North London and in her own child and adolescent mental health service, the Stepping Stones Clinic in London.

-Maria Wiwe is a Clinical Psychologist and Psychotherapist and qualified MBT-A therapist, supervisor and trainer as well as a certified MBT-F practitioner.
+Maria Wiwe, MA, is a Clinical Psychologist and Psychotherapist and qualified MBT-A therapist, supervisor and trainer as well as a certified MBT-F practitioner.
 Together with Trudie Rossouw, Maria is training and assessing new MBT-A supervisors at the Anna Freud National Centre for Children and Families.
 She is an experienced lecturer and supervisor in MBT-A and has written several books on the subject in Swedish.

 Ioanna Vrouva, PhD, DClinPsy, is a Clinical Psychologist, MBT-A therapist and supervisor, and an Honorary Research Associate at UCL.
-She works in North London in a CAMHS team for the National Health Service, and in private practice.
+She works in North London in a CAMHS team for the National Health Service and in private practice.

 "This book proposes a generic, atheoretical and potentially extremely helpful conceptual framework which is so simple and obvious that it is hard to understand why the clinical world of child and adolescent mental health services has been relatively slow in adopting it.
 The editors are to be warmly congratulated for providing a comprehensive introduction to a common language which may be readily adopted by clinicians, regardless of their orientation or primary training, by families attempting to provide the best support to young people regardless of the specific problem, by young people trying to find their way through their increasingly complex social network and by the broader systems of schools, communities and social institutions which are so evidently failing in mitigating depression and anxiety in our young people."